 No-Knead bread is justifiably popular due to its ease and good results.
 In side-by-side tests, we discovered that 90 seconds of extra work, plus a few tweaks to the ingredients, takes no-knead bread from good to great.

 We ran four side-by-side tests, holding each variable constant – water temperature, ingredient weights, equipment, and environment (each dough had its own Proofer to ensure consistent fermentation).
 The first factor we tested was giving one of the doughs three folds during the long first rise.
-Once the positive effect of folds on structure and flavor was established, we went on to test a version with a touch more salt and half the yeast, which further improved the flavor, then moved on to a final version with a little whole grain for even more full, round flavor.
+Once the positive effect of folds on structure and flavour was established, we went on to test a version with a touch more salt and half the yeast, which further improved the flavour, then moved on to a final version with a little whole grain for even more full, round flavour.